NATIONAL MAIL ORDER CATALOG DAY

 What was once one of the most popular ways of shopping is remembered each year on August 18th as it is National Mail Order Catalog Day.

 Today marks the anniversary of when, in August of 1872, Aaron Montgomery Ward, of Chicago, produced the very first Montgomery Wards mail order catalog.
-It was by buying the goods and then reselling them directly to the customers that Aaron Montgomery Ward was consequently removing the middlemen at the general store and to the benefit of the customers was able to drastically lower the prices.
+It was by buying the goods and then reselling them directly to the customers that Aaron Montgomery Ward removed the middlemen at the general store and to the benefit of the customers drastically lowered prices.

-- The very first catalog consisted of an 8 by 12 inch single sheet of paper which included the merchandise for sale, the price list and ordering instructions.
+The very first catalog consisted of an eight by 12 inch single sheet of paper which included the merchandise for sale, the price list and ordering instructions.
 Montgomery Wards single page list of products grew into a 540 page illustrated book selling over 20,000 items.

-Today, mail order catalogs have been replaced with websites on the internet and the term “mail order” has been replaced with the term “online shopping”.
+Today, mail order catalogs have been replaced with internet websites and the term “mail order” has been replaced with the term “online shopping”.

 Use #MailOrderCatalogDay to post on social media.

-Within our research, we were unable to find the creator of National Mail Order Catalog Day, an “unofficial” national holiday.
+Within our research, we were unable to find the creator of National Mail Order Catalog Day.